-(Note: On September 15, 2007, Canon Basil Antoine Marie Moreau was beatified.
-He is now to be called “Blessed Basil Moreau.”)
+(Note: This article was originally published when its subject was “Venerable Father Basil Moreau,” and was named accordingly.
+On September 15, 2007, Canon Basil Antoine Marie Moreau was beatified.
+He is now to be called “Blessed Basil Moreau.”
+We have updated the name of the article since.)

 It is an age-old argument: Do the events of history create the great (or evil) men who will change the world, or do great personalities come along at the right time profoundly to change history itself?
 There are valid arguments for both points of view.
 Let us then see what our answer will be after we learn the story of a holy French priest, Father Basil Anthony Mary Moreau.